This page provides updates on recent changes to operational policies at the WSIB, policy clarifications, and our policy agenda.

 On January 1, 2022, the Building Opportunities in the Skilled Trades Act, 2021, (BOSTA) was proclaimed.
 BOSTA enabled the creation of new skilled trades and apprenticeship systems.
 As a result, Operational Policy Manual document 12-04-13, Apprentices has been revised to better reflect the apprenticeship systems established under BOSTA and to align the terminology used in the policy with BOSTA.

-Below is the policy that was in place and effective prior to January 1, 2023:
+Policy that was in place and effective prior to January 1, 2023:

-Below is a comparison document of the revised and prior version:
+Comparison document of the revised and prior version:

 -